 - Loading and unloading accidents: Aside from spending the bulk of their time behind the wheel, drivers spend a lot of their workday loading and unloading cargo, which can contribute to musculoskeletal and repetitive injuries.
 In fact, tractor-trailer drivers rank No. 3 nationally for employees who suffer musculoskeletal disorders.

 - Slips and falls: Drivers, who spend a lot of time operating in inclement weather, run a higher-than-average risk of slipping and falling when getting in and out of their vehicle.

 These injuries are compounded by the fact that truck drivers of all types who get hurt on the job take far longer than most to recover from their injuries.
-According to the BLS numbers, about half of all truck drivers need at least 20 days of recovery before they’re able to return to work.
-If you’ve been hurt on the job and are unable to get back to your job, call the Colorado workers comp lawyers at Burg Simpson today.
+According to the BLS numbers, about half of all truck drivers need at least 20 days of recovery before they are able to return to work.
+If you have been hurt on the job and are unable to get back to your job, call the Denver truck driver accident lawyers at Burg Simpson today.

 Recovering from a workplace injury can be hard enough.
 Trying to manage your own workers’ compensation claim at the same time is not only ill-advised, but it can incredibly difficult.
-Your employer and their insurance company has help, so why shouldn’t you?
-Call today to speak with an experienced workers’ comp lawyer today at 303-792-5595 or fill out our >FREE Case Evaluation Form now.
+Your employer and their insurance company have help, so why shouldn’t you?
+Call today to speak with an experienced lawyer for truck and delivery workers’ comp today at 303-792-5595 or fill out our FREE Case Evaluation Form now.